JoseRuizAdaCore/ada-spark-rfcs/meta/rfc-improved-generic-instantiations.md

    example)

-3. We also want to simplify the way generic types (so, in other words, types which are the main interest of a generic package, like for example `Ada.Containers.Vectors.Vector`) are referred to by users, to syntactically acknowledge that they're the main entity of the package.
+3. We also want to simplify the way generic types (so, in other words, types that are the main point of interest of a generic package, like for example `Ada.Containers.Vectors.Vector`) are referred to by users, to syntactically acknowledge that they're the main entity of the package.